polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 # Microchip Yocto BSP for the MPFS Polarfire-SoC

-Support for Microchip Polarfire-SoC (MPFS-DEV-KIT and LC-MPFS-DEV-KIT) are available in Yocto/OE provided by either the OpenEmbedded Core or for additional and more complete support the meta-polarfire-soc-yocto-bsp layer.
+Support for Microchip Polarfire-SoC are available in Yocto/OE provided by either the OpenEmbedded Core or for additional and more complete support the meta-polarfire-soc-yocto-bsp layer.
-This Yocto BSP layer builds a complete compressed uSD Image for booting the development board.
+This Yocto BSP layer builds a complete compressed Image for booting the development board.

 The 'Polarfire SoC Yocto BSP' is build on top of the RISCV Architectural layer (meta-riscv) to provide additional hardware specific features.
 Using Yocto 'Openembedded' you will build the following: